JosephComputerScience/UCSA-API/README.md

 ## DAO Pattern

 The DAO Pattern will give us the abstration we need to separate how we access the database with Knex.

+## Dependency Injection pattern

+Dependency Injection is used to separate the creation of dependencies from the business logic and gives looser coupling.
+This also allows for easier unit tests.